rela589n/doctrine-event-sourcing/README.md

 |----|-----------------|-------------------|--------------------------------------------------------------------------------------------------|---------------------|
 | 14 | message_written | 3950eef0-ac89...  | {"chat": "b84a6b78-a173...", "user": "69ab80be-b05e...", "content": {"content": "Some message"}} | 2021-03-27 20:31:09 |

-Payload has fields `chat` and `user` populated with primary keys.
+Payload fields `chat` and `user` were populated with primary keys.
 At the time events are loaded back, these entities won't be loaded right away, but rather proxied by doctrine.
-If we really would like to deal with them, doctrine will gracefully load them to be used by us.
+If we really would like to deal with these related objects, doctrine will gracefully load them from the database to be used.

-## API
+## Customization

 ### Customizing field names